JSF Financial LLC Has $1.70 Million Stake in Alphabet Inc. (NASDAQ:GOOGL)

-JSF Financial LLC lowered its stake in Alphabet Inc. (NASDAQ:GOOGL – Get Rating) by 1.7% during the fourth quarter, according to the company in its most recent Form 13F filing with the SEC.
+JSF Financial LLC lowered its position in shares of Alphabet Inc. (NASDAQ:GOOGL – Get Rating) by 1.7% during the fourth quarter, according to its most recent disclosure with the Securities and Exchange Commission.
 The fund owned 19,258 shares of the information services provider’s stock after selling 341 shares during the quarter.
 JSF Financial LLC’s holdings in Alphabet were worth $1,699,000 as of its most recent SEC filing.

+A number of other institutional investors have also bought and sold shares of the company.
+DC Investments Management LLC purchased a new stake in Alphabet in the 1st quarter valued at about $114,000.
+Bridgefront Capital LLC bought a new position in Alphabet in the 1st quarter worth approximately $225,000.
+Worth Asset Management LLC bought a new position in Alphabet in the 1st quarter valued at $206,000.
+Eudaimonia Advisors LLC boosted its holdings in Alphabet by 15.1% in the 1st quarter.
+Eudaimonia Advisors LLC now owns 99 shares of the information services provider’s stock valued at $275,000 after purchasing an additional 13 shares during the period.
+Finally, Aspire Capital Advisors LLC bought a new position in Alphabet in the 1st quarter valued at $281,000.
+Institutional investors own 34.06% of the company’s stock.

-Several equities research analysts have commented on the stock.
-Wolfe Research increased their price objective on shares of Alphabet from $120.00 to $130.00 and gave the company an “outperform” rating in a research note on Wednesday, April 26th.
-Credit Suisse Group dropped their price objective on shares of Alphabet from $136.00 to $135.00 and set an “outperform” rating for the company in a report on Wednesday, April 26th.
-Oppenheimer lifted their price objective on shares of Alphabet from $135.00 to $145.00 and gave the stock an “outperform” rating in a report on Wednesday, April 26th.
-Morgan Stanley lifted their target price on shares of Alphabet from $135.00 to $140.00 and gave the stock an “overweight” rating in a research report on Wednesday, April 26th.
-Finally, Sanford C. Bernstein decreased their price objective on shares of Alphabet from $130.00 to $125.00 and set an “outperform” rating on the stock in a research report on Thursday, April 20th.
-Four analysts have rated the stock with a hold rating, thirty-four have issued a buy rating and one has issued a strong buy rating to the company’s stock.
-According to data from MarketBeat.com, the company currently has an average rating of “Moderate Buy” and a consensus price target of $130.51.
+A number of analysts have recently issued reports on the stock.
+Needham & Company LLC reaffirmed a “buy” rating and set a $115.00 price objective on shares of Alphabet in a report on Monday, April 3rd.
+Robert W. Baird boosted their price target on shares of Alphabet from $120.00 to $123.00 and gave the company an “outperform” rating in a research report on Wednesday, April 26th.
+1-800-FLOWERS.COM reissued a “downgrade” rating on shares of Alphabet in a research note on Monday, May 15th.
+Barclays upped their target price on shares of Alphabet from $150.00 to $160.00 and gave the stock an “overweight” rating in a research note on Friday, February 3rd.
+Finally, Sanford C. Bernstein decreased their price objective on shares of Alphabet from $130.00 to $125.00 and set an “outperform” rating for the company in a report on Thursday, April 20th.
+Four equities research analysts have rated the stock with a hold rating, thirty-four have assigned a buy rating and one has assigned a strong buy rating to the stock.
+According to MarketBeat, the company currently has a consensus rating of “Moderate Buy” and a consensus target price of $130.51.

 Alphabet Profile